FAQs

 • Morning stiffness or start-up pain

-• Pain that eases as you warm up, then returns later
+• Pain that eases with warm-up, then returns later

 Swelling, heat, or redness can occur, but these signs are not always present.
-Sudden severe pain, bruising, or major weakness needs prompt review.
+Sudden severe pain, bruising, a snap, or major weakness needs prompt review.

 How Is Tendinopathy Assessed?

 Ultrasound or MRI may help in persistent or complex cases.
-Still, scan findings need to match your symptoms and function.
-Some tendon changes appear on scans without causing pain.
+Still, scan findings need to match your pain and function.
+Some tendon changes appear on scans without causing symptoms.

 How Is Tendinopathy Treated?

 Tendinopathy treatment aims to rebuild the tendon’s ability to handle load.
-Complete rest may ease pain for a short time, but it often does not rebuild tendon capacity.
+Complete rest may settle symptoms briefly, but it often does not restore tendon capacity.

 A physiotherapy plan may include: